-Dear Sam: My landlord is converting our rental building into condos, and while technically we’re allowed to stay, the construction is causing me and my neighbors major quality of life issues.
-The hot water goes on and off all the time, there’s dust in the air, constant noise and the elevators are often out of service.
-What are our rights?
-How can we get the landlord to be more considerate of the people who live here?
-Are we entitled to a rent abatement at least?"
+My landlord is converting our rental building into condos, and the construction work is causing major quality of life issues for me and my neighbors who remain in the building.
+The hot water goes on and off all the time, there’s dust in the air, constant noise, and the elevators are often out of service.
+What are our rights as renters?

-That's what the law says.
-So how do you get your landlord to comply?
-Band together with your building's other renters to organize a tenants association--an informal group that can collectively take concerns to the landlord, and if need be, share the cost of hiring a lawyer."An individual isn't going to get the landlord to change their building policy, but 40 people well might," says Himmelstein.
+A good start to getting your landlord to comply with the law is to band together with your building's other renters to organize a tenants association—an informal group that can collectively take concerns to the landlord, and if need be, share the cost of hiring a lawyer.

 In most cases, it's unlikely that your case will go to court, and instead will end in a settlement that entitles the building's renters to abatements (how much will depend on the nature of the work being done), as well as rules that will make life easier while construction is completed.
 Landlords frequently agree to designate an on-site representative for residents to contact when there's a problem, give proper notice if any services will be temporarily shut down, clean up daily, and hire an environmental firm to make sure that dust isn't dangerous.
 You may not be able to make the men in hard hats disappear, but at least you (and your neighbors) will be able to breathe easier.

 Another weapon in your arsenal, if conditions in the building are really awful, is filing an HP action seeking a court order for the landlord to make repairs or face heavy fines if they fail to do so.
 You can file the HP action as a group or by yourself, without hiring a lawyer.
 While an HP action will almost always result in repairs, it's unlikely to result in financial compensation, like rent abatements, unless achieved as part of an overall settlement, Himmelstein says.